nitrico/MapViewPager/README.md

 CameraUpdate getDefaultPosition(int page)
 List<CameraUpdate> getDefaultPositions()
 ```
-**Notice:** in order to avoid `NullPointerException`s when calling any of those getters before the actual GoogleMap object is created, you should use them _after_ `onMapViewPagerReady()` method in the callback is called.
+**Warning!** In order to avoid `NullPointerException`s when calling any of those getters before the actual GoogleMap object is created, you should use them _only after_ `onMapViewPagerReady()` method in the callback is called.

 To override in **MapViewPager.Callback** effective classes
 ```java